Modernize Your Employee Incentive Program

 Do Offer Different Incentive Programs

-As we mentioned, sales incentives can be powerful tools.
-For sales teams.
+As we mentioned, sales incentives can be powerful tools—for sales teams.
 But what about marketing, HR, customer support, and engineering?
-These teams deserve the opportunity to push their boundaries and strive for excellence—and they deserve to be rewarded for their hard work.
+These and other teams deserve the opportunity to push their boundaries and strive for excellence—and they deserve to be rewarded for their hard work.

 Other incentive ideas that everyone can participate in include:

 • Referral programs.
 Reward employees who go out of their way to refer their friends and family to work for the company.
 As long as you’ve built a healthy, rewarding culture (with awesome incentives), many employees will naturally want to invite their loved ones to join the fun.
-Make it even more enticing with some sort of reward program!
+Make it even more enticing with a referral program!

 • Sales incentives.
-For companies with sales teams, you know those employees are the foundation of most of the income you generate.
-Incentivize them by rewarding those who hit goals and even more so for those who exceed goals.
-And while not everyone can participate in these, it’s important to at least ensure everyone on the sales team has a chance to participate.
+If your company has a sales team, you know those employees are the foundation of most of the income you generate.
+Incentivize them by rewarding those who hit goals, with additional rewards for those who exceed goals.
+While not everyone can participate in these incentives, it’s important to at least ensure everyone on the sales team has a chance to participate.

 • Safety programs.
-Safety should always be a priority.
-Encourage greater safety certifications for your teams by incentivizing training and courses to improve safety knowledge and skills.
+Safety should always be a priority, especially in more physical jobs.
+Encourage greater safety training for your teams by incentivizing courses and certifications to improve safety knowledge and skills.

 • Continued education.
 Around 92% of employees think professional development is an important part of their job.
 Encourage professional growth by providing continued education and incentivizing participation.